jpikovsky/teamgoose/README.md

 * **Home**: This is essentially an About Page, describes the purpose of getinSPIREd and its origin story
 * **Courses**: Add new courses to profile.
 * **Course Details**: This view will allow the user to enter a course, and see information about the class, such as its description and class times.
+* **Major**: Select major/concentration and see what requirements you have completed.
+Also, has a button the redirects you to the getInSPIREd page.
-* **getinSPIREd**: Shows you other majors you may be close to completing and what those changes would require
+* **getinSPIREd**: Shows you the concentration your are closest to completing given a major, the major you are closest to completing out of all majors, and majors requiring a specific course.
 * **Login**: Logging in will bring you to your profile
 * **Team**: List of team members
   * Team Member's individual pages with small non-fiction biography